If your template is only one page but the document

 This makes what you just entered appear only on pages after the

+first one.
 Go to your First Page Footer

 Put cursor where you want your page number on the first page.

-Press the key combination Alt-Shift-P or click on the Page
+Press the key combination Alt+Shift+P or click on the Page

 Number button, and select Current Position | Plain Number.